 This is a paid student intern position.
-Initial consideration will be given to applications received prior to January 10, 2022 at 4:00 p.m.
-MST.
+Initial consideration will be given to applications received by 4 p.m.
+MST on January 19, 2024.
 Thereafter, applications will be reviewed on an as-needed basis.

 If you are seeking a technical internship, please see the positions listed here.